lbastigk/Nebulite/CONTRIBUTING.md

 | Specific JSON-Documents          | Extend `JDM.hpp` by creating JSON DomainModules         | See `include/Utility/JSON.h` and its modules `include/DomainModule/JSON/JDM_*.h`                             |
 | Specific Textures                | Extend `TDM.hpp` by creating Texture DomainModules      | See `include/Core/Texture.h` and its modules `include/DomainModule/Texture/TDM_*.h`                          |

-Each DomainModule has access to a different set of functions through `funcTree->...` and a different domain through `domain->...`:
+Each DomainModule has access to a different domain through `domain->...` and a different set of functions through `domain->parseStr(command)` :
 - `GlobalSpace`  modules can access the global space
 - `RenderObject` modules can access the attached RenderObject
 - `JSON`         modules can access the attached JSON